Da20-Costa/cybersecurity-portfolio/README.md

 ## 📁 Featured Projects & Audits

-*(Note: The links below will become active as you add the folders to the repository)*

 ### 1. [Security Audit and Risk Assessment](./auditorias-de-seguranca/)
 * **Description:** Conducted a security audit to identify vulnerabilities within an infrastructure and recommended mitigations based on industry-standard frameworks.